- Chart

 Leadership and Structure

 Jack in the Box Inc. is led by a Board of Directors and a senior management team.
-Key executives include the Chief Executive Officer, Chief Financial Officer, and heads of operations, marketing, and human resources.
-The company has a hierarchical structure with divisions responsible for company-owned stores, franchise operations, supply chain, and corporate functions.
+Key roles typically include a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of operations, marketing, and human resources.
+The company operates a franchised and company-owned restaurant model.

 Top Products and Market Share